privatecoder/ha-pvpc-next/README.md

 - Better Price Target options: neutral, cheap, very cheap.
 Better Price, Better Price In, and Better Price Level point to the next hour that meets the target or better.
 - Change Better Price Target via **Settings -> Devices & Integrations -> PVPC Next -> Configure**.
 - If no target is found, Better Price sensors show Unknown; if price data is missing, they show Unavailable.
+- The old "PVPC" sensor is now "Current Price" and keeps the remaining attributes that are not exposed as separate sensors.

 ---